-How I freed myself from Christianity
+How I Freed Myself from Christianity

 Enticed by the power of the words in those books, I decided I should become a Christian.
 I felt that I should completely ‘side with Jesus,’ live a life according to what the bible teaches and tell my friends that I had become a Christian.